jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.7
+- AI Layer 3 will no longer run on the turn a player switches in order to keep battle information from the AI
 - Fixed a rare infinite loop caused by a text SFX playing right at the end of an audio fadeout
 - On AI Layer 1, biased preference for exploding more towards lower HP
 - Engine now supports up to 255 predefs instead of 127